Rescue buoy: Water entry

-The three major components of a rescue floatation device (RFD) are the lanyard, float, and harness.
+The three major components of a rescue flotation device (RFD) are the lanyard, float, and harness.
 The lanyard and harness can trip up the lifeguard during the entry run, so care must be taken upon handling the RFD.
 The lifeguard must carry the rescue buoy until the beach visitors are not at risk of getting hurt.

 Removal from water

-If surf conditions are rough, the lifeguard may want to carry the rescue buoy completely out of the water.
+If surf conditions are rough, the lifeguard may carry the rescue buoy completely out of the water.
 An unsecured rescue buoy could potentially wash up with force against the lifeguard or victim.

 Fouling

 Fouling occurs when the lanyard wraps around an object jeopardizing the lifeguard.
 The attachment between the lanyard and lifeguard must allow for quick release in case of emergencies.

 Lanyard length

 The length of the lanyard is crucial, as it must help concise and efficient rescue.
 It must be long enough for the lifeguard to kick without the buoy in the way, and it must be short enough to avoid fouling.